JustasMasiulis/lazy_importer/README.md

 - Does not leave any imports in the executable.
 - Produces extremely small assembly.
 - Non caching functions do not leave anything in data sections.
+- Hashes are randomized for each compilation to defeat basic hash database attacks.

 ## documentation